-The parking lot destroys the continuity of the pedestrian experience.
-The parking lot has to be crossed to get to the storefront. iii.
+- i.
+Buildings should be located adjacent to the street with prominent pedestrian connections to the sidewalk. - ii.
+Off-street parking in the rear of buildings is preferred.
+Parking at the side of buildings, behind the front building line, shall only be permitted if there is insufficient space in the rear.
+Off-street parking in front of buildings is prohibited (see Appendix C Picture 1). - iii.
 If parking is located at the side of a building, a landscaped buffer of up to fifteen (15) feet in width, but in no case less than five (5) feet, of a density to disrupt visibility, shall be required by the Planning Board between the parking area and the back edge of the sidewalk.
-The landscape shall include a mixture of trees, hedges or shrubs, with optional hardscape of low walls or fences made of brick, stone, wrought iron, or an acceptable substitute.
-Examples are shown below.
+The landscape shall include a mixture of trees, hedges or shrubs, with optional hardscape of low walls or fences made of brick, stone, wrought iron, or an acceptable substitute (see Appendix C Pictures 2 and 3).